Every Monday I like to look at ASIC’s short position report in order to find out which shares are being targeted by short sellers.

-- Syrah Resources Ltd (ASX: SYR) has seen its short interest ease to 16.5%.
-Short sellers have been targeting the graphite producer due to a collapse in the price of the battery making ingredient.
+- Galaxy Resources Limited (ASX: GXY) has become the most shorted share on the Australian share market despite a small decline in short interest to 16.3%.
+Short sellers have been targeting this lithium miner due to a sustained drop in prices of the battery making ingredient.

-- GWA Group Ltd (ASX: GWA) has short interest of 12.2%, which is flat week on week.
-Management’s warning that tough trading conditions would impact its performance in FY 2020 appears to be behind this high level of short interest.
+- Speedcast International Ltd (ASX: SDA) has short interest of 12.7%, which is down week on week once again.
+A poor performance in FY 2019, weak outlook, and a debt that is greater than its market cap appears to be behind the high level of short interest.

-- NEXTDC Limited (ASX: NXT) has 12.1% of its shares held short, which is up slightly week on week again.
-Growing competition in the data centre market and its sky high valuation could be the reason behind this short interest.
+- NEXTDC Limited (ASX: NXT) has 11.9% of its shares held short, which is down again week on week.
+Short sellers may have concerns over the data centre operator’s sky high earnings multiple and increasing competition.

-- JB Hi-Fi Limited (ASX: JBH) has seen its short interest rise to 11.9%.
-Short sellers may believe that online companies like Amazon will eat away at this retailer’s margins over the coming years.
+- JB Hi-Fi Limited (ASX: JBH) has seen its short interest slide to 11.8%.
+Short sellers may be regretting this one.
+Last week JB Hi-Fi’s shares hit an all-time high.

-The post These are the 10 most shorted shares on the ASX appeared first on Motley Fool Australia.
+The post Here are the 10 most shorted ASX shares appeared first on Motley Fool Australia.

-Instead of those highly shorted shares, I would snap up these buy-rated stocks which have been tipped for very big things.
+Instead of those highly shorted shares, I would snap up these quality shares which have been tipped as strong buys.